-At some stage in the 1850s, Frances left her home in Edinburgh to train at the Home and Colonial College, where she was later recognised as an excellent advocate of the educational principles of Friedrich Froebel, who led the way in early childhood education.
+At some stage in the 1850s, Frances left her home in Edinburgh to train at the Home and Colonial College, where she was recognised as an excellent advocate of the educational principles of Friedrich Froebel, who led the way in early childhood education.
 Froebel created a new kind of school for three and four year old children in 1837, which he called child’s garden or kindergarten.
-Prior to this children under the age of seven did not receive educational training because they were not recognized of being capable of learning sound and intellectual learning.
+Prior to this children under the age of seven did not receive educational training because they were not recognized as being capable of learning sound and intellectual learning.

 Friedrich Froebel stated, “Play is the highest expression of human development in childhood, for it alone is free expression of what is in a child’s soul.”
 He was convinced that the teaching of young children should be through play.

 The Froebel principle offered a very different education for young children.
 Froebel considered that a child ought to learn at his or her own pace and never rushed during their childhood development.
 This was in stark contrast to the severe methods used by the elementary schools where teachers were harsh towards children who had learning difficulties or learned more slowly.
 These children were considered badly behaved and their punishment would be to stand in the corner, or on a stool for an hour or more. or be made to wear a dunce’s hat.
 Moreover, children who were left-handed were forced to use their right hand.

 As a trainee teacher, Frances was so inspired by Froebelian principles that she went to Germany and on her return to England began kindergartens in private schools in Greenwich and Lewisham.
 In 1875, she was appointed Kindergarten Mistress at Southampton Girls’ College.